 Touch testing dates from 500BC.
 We first used the technique alongside physical removal of sample to determine homogeneity.
 Still used for big packets.
 Traditional sampling involves a series of ‘touch tests’.
 In the touch testing process, the articles are lightly rubbed onto a ‘touchstone’ made from basanite.
 This leaves a thin streak of material on the stone.
 Chemicals are applied to the smear and from the reaction that takes place, an initial indication of the fineness is determined.
 This is the origin of the phrase "coming up to scratch".

-We are required by law to test items submitted to us before hallmarking.
-On occasion items do fail for various reasons meaning, to make sure we are applying the correct hallmark, we must test every single item, then separate them in to the appropriate standards.
+We are required by law to test a proportion of items submitted to us before hallmarking.
+On occasion items do fail for various reasons meaning, to make sure we are applying the correct hallmark to all, we must test every single item, then separate them in to the appropriate standards if required.

-If your items fail assay, a complex sampling fee will be applied.
-This fee is £1 per article (i.e. not including any additional charges), charged in addition.
+If your items fail assay, a complex sampling fee could be applied.
+This surcharge is £1+VAT per article.

 If you do not wish to incur this additional charge, the items can be returned to you unhallmarked, you will still be liable to pay the original packet fee.